bleszerd/Tempo/README.md

 ```
 Change `YOUR API HERE` with your [WheaterHG key](https://console.hgbrasil.com/keys/new_key_plan).

-Now you can run `expo start` to start Metro Bundler and edit the aplication.
+Now you can run `expo start` to start Metro Bundler and edit or build the aplication.

 **done!**